Picking out the right shades is tough these days. It’s hard to say if what you’re buying is worth the money or not many times.

 This is actually more important than most people give it credit for.
 Deciding which type of sunglasses to use will make your life easier – or much harder.

-Casual sunglasses are usually concerned about looking cool and not so much about function.
+These glasses are usually concerned about looking cool and not so much about function.
 These styles include aviators and hipster shades which don’t necessarily protect the eyes as much as their sporty cousins.
 These sunglasses may lack performance features like rubber temples or nasals.

 Polarized glasses are common on both casual and sport sunglasses.